bluelibs/bluelibs/packages/x-ui/DOCUMENTATION.md

 ## Routing

 We add routes through the `XRouter`.
 Routes are added programatically.
-Behind the scenes we use `react-router-dom` .
+Behind the scenes we use `react-router-dom`:

 ```tsx
 import { Bundle } from "@bluelibs/core";